-For this exercise, you will need air drying clay, a wooden base, a length of 6mm diameter dowel, aluminium foil and sculpting wire and you will find these in most craft shops.
+For this exercise, you will need air drying clay, a wooden base, a length of 6mm diameter dowel, aluminium foil and sculpting wire.
+You will find these in most craft shops.

 The first step when using clay is to create what is known as an armature.
 The armature is the scaffolding within a sculpture that gives you something to work around and gives support to the clay as it dries.

-To start creating this armature, use a flat square of wood, around 20cm square, and 3cm deep.
+To start creating this armature, use a flat piece of wood, around 20cm square, and 3cm deep.
 In the centre of the wood, drill (safely and supervised) a 6mm hole.

 Cut the 6mm diameter dowel to 20cm in length and tap it into the hole.

 This dowel, firmly in the base, will act as the main support for the sculpture.
-The other elements of the armature can be attached to this and be held into place.
+The other elements of the armature can be attached to this and held in place.

-As you can see below, the dowel will travel up the centre of the clay, holding it in place.
+As you can see below, the dowel will be at the centre of the clay, holding it in place.